OzuYatamutsu/caas/README.md

  * `phantomjs`
  * `selenium`

-Switch to the virtual environment packaged in the app:
+Switch to the virtual environment packaged in the app:<br />
 `source caas_virtualenv/bin/activate`

-Install them all at once:
+Install them all at once:<br />
 `pip install pymongo==3.0.0 git+https://github.com/django-nonrel/django@nonrel-1.5 git+https://github.com/django-nonrel/djangotoolbox git+https://github.com/django-nonrel/mongodb-engine phantomjs selenium`

+### Setup
+ * **Very recommended!** Switch to the virtual environment packaged here, or create your own and install any missing dependencies.
+ * Install MongoDB (if not done already) and add a new `caas` database from the MongoDB shell: `use caas`
+ * Copy `django/db-auth.template.json` to `django/db-auth.json`, and edit the `username`, `password`, and any other required fields to match your database settings.
+Do the same in the `data/` directory.
+ * Run `data/db-insert.py` against `data/db-auth.json` and all `.json` files in the `data/` directory to populate your database.
+ * Hook up the `django/caas_app` Django application to the web server of your choice, or use `python manage.py startserver <ip>:<port>` to use the built-in Django web server to run the app.

 ### Scrapers
 Scrapers are used to scrape specific sources for cat-facts and output JSON files, ready to be inserted into the database.
 They are written in **Python 2** (but compatible with Python 3) and can be found in the `scrapers/` directory.